-The fields in the corresponding window schema must be of type ESP_UTF8STR or ESP_DATETIME.
+The first field in the window schema must be a key field of type INT32.
+The other fields in the corresponding window schema must be of type ESP UTF8STR or ESP DATETIME.
 The number of schema fields must not exceed the number of fields parsed in the syslog file.